 2. Challenges to Meeting the Targets

 As discussed above, staff, as well as some panelists, believes that the analysis above shows that near and mid-term targets are clearly achievable.
 This conclusion is supported by the substantial generation of credits to date and by illustrative scenarios done by both CEC and ARB staff, which show there are numerous scenarios in which these targets may be met, although CEC staff have expressed concern with the long term goals of the LCFS.
 With regard to the long-term targets, staff believes that it is too early in the program’s implementation to identify with certainty the strategies regulated parties would likely use to meet those targets.
 Nonetheless, staff believe that the illustrative scenarios show that there are approaches and combinations of fuel technologies that can achieve the long-term targets.
-However, some panelists have presented their opinion that the targets are not feasible.
+However, many panelists have presented their opinion that the targets are not feasible – and the lack of progress on commercialization of large volumes of low CI fuel lend credence to these views.

 The LCFS is a “back-loaded” performance standard that is designed to require only modest CI reductions in the near and mid-term.
 The LCFS is designed this way to provide sufficient time and investments for advanced fuel technologies, many of which exist today in limited quantities, to become fully commercialized in time to meet the more stringent standards in the 2018-2020 timeframe.
 Some of the fuel technologies that may be used to meet the targets have some challenges to commercialization.
 Because the Panel was interested in discussing this topic, staff worked with panelists to identify some of these challenges.